 So let’s get started.

 Here are my top picks for the best cloud storage to use this year.

 Best for safeguarding your data (Starts at $1.99 per month).

 Google Drive is a cloud-based file storage and synchronization service that allows you to store, share, and collaborate on your files.
-You can store, access, and share your files from any device like laptop, mobile, computer, tablets, and more.
+You can store, access, and share your files from any device like a laptop, mobile, computer, tablet, and more.